 A Microgrid Grows in Brooklyn

-LO3 Energy, a young New York company, is working with Siemens Digital Grid and Siemens’ startup financer next47, called the Brooklyn Microgrid project.
+LO3 Energy, a young New York company, is working with Siemens Digital Grid and Siemens’ startup financier next47, called the Brooklyn Microgrid project.
 There, neighbors are empowered to produce, consumer and purchase power within their community with a blockchain enabled transactive energy platform.
 LO3 is a pioneer in the movement toward a distributed energy supply system that draws on renewably-generated sources for a more resilient, customer-driven economy.

 In April 2016, the first transactions occurred among neighbors who didn’t have their own solar systems and those who produced excess solar electricity.
 With the help of LO3 Energy, residents of Park Slope and the adjacent neighborhoods of Gowanus and Boerum Hill founded the Brooklyn Microgrid.
 This project was possible because it fulfilled three criteria.
 First of all, thanks to LO3 Energy’s blockchain platform – a technology that timestamps each transaction as a chain of secure blocks – every energy transaction was documented.
-Second, thanks to the Siemens Digital Grid Division, microgrid-specific technical solutions were offered; and third, Siemens startup financer next47 supported potentially disruptive technologies like this through financing, project expertise, and advice.
+Second, thanks to the Siemens Digital Grid Division, microgrid-specific technical solutions were offered; and third, Siemens startup financier next47 supported potentially disruptive technologies like this through financing, project expertise, and advice.

 But the Brooklyn Microgrid aims to do more than merely enabling small-scale trading of environmentally-friendly electricity.
 In view of the devastation caused by Hurricane Sandy in 2012, the project plans to install battery storage units within the grid in order to keep the lights on at least temporarily during the next storm-related emergency.
 If possible, local electricity demand will eventually be adapted to solar energy generation.
 For example, electric cars could be recharged when the sun is shining and the battery storage units need no additional boost.